KarkiBindu/ASP.Net-Core/README.md

     - `AspNetCoreHostingModel` :
         - Specifies how the application should be hosted i.e Inprocess or Outprocess
-        - The default is outofprocess hosting but it has been changed to Inprocess for 3 and above
+        - The default is outofprocess hosting

     - `PackageReference` :
         - Used to include reference to the NUGET package that is installed for the application